Immersed Lagrangian Floer cohomology via pearly trajectories: Introduction

 \begin{rmk} The action has the following important application: Let $D^2$ be the unit disc and $u:D^2\to M$ be a map that is continuous on all of $D^2$ and smooth everywhere except at the point $1\in\partial D^2$.
 Assume that there exists a map $\ell:[0,2\pi]\to L$ that lifts $u|_{\partial D^2}$ in the sense that $\iota(\ell(t)) = u(e^{it})$.
 Assume furthermore that $(p,q):=(\ell(0),\ell(2\pi))\in R$.
 See Figure \ref{fig:disc with branch jump}(a).
 We say that $u$ has a \textit{branch jump of type $(p,q)$}.
 Then

 In particular, if $u$ is a $J_M$-holomorphic disc, then the symplectic area of $u$ is equal to the action $\mathcal A(p,q)$.
 In fact, if $u$ is a tree of holomorphic discs such that the boundary around the entire tree has a lift $\ell$ with a single branch jump of type $(p,q)$, then the symplectic area of the entire tree is again $\mathcal A(p,q)$.
 See Figure \ref{fig:disc with branch jump}(b). \end{rmk} \begin{rmk} In Remark \ref{rmk:disc with branch jump}, to use the terminology of \cite{alston2018exact}, we are considering $1\in\partial D^2$ an incoming marked point.
 If we viewed $1$ as an outgoing marked point, we would say it has a branch jump of type $(q,p)$.
-Below, when we consider holomorphic strips with marked points on the top and bottom boundaries, we will view the marked points as outgoing.
-The basic fact is that at nodal point of a holomorphic curve, if the point is viewed as incoming from the point of view of one disc and outgoing from the point of view of the other, then in both cases the branch jump type is the same.
-In other words, an outgoing point of type $(p,q)$ can be attached to an incoming point of type $(p,q)$.
-See Figure \ref{fig:branch jumps at node}. \end{rmk}
+Below, when we consider holomorphic strips with marked points on the top and bottom boundaries, we will view the marked points as outgoing. \cbu The basic fact is that an outgoing point of type $(p,q)$ can be attached to an incoming point of type $(p,q)$. \cb See Figure \ref{fig:branch jumps at node}. \end{rmk}

 \begin{defn} The \textit{index} $\ind(p,q)$ of $(p,q)\in R$ is defined to be

 Here $\text{Angle}(d\iota(T_{p}L),d\iota(T_{q}L))$ is the K\"ahler angle between $d\iota(T_{p}L)$ and $d\iota(T_{q}L)$, which is defined as follows: choose a unitary basis $(u_1,..., u_n)$ of $d\iota(T_{p}L)$ such that $d\iota(T_qL) = \text{span}_{\R} \{e^{2\pi i \alpha_1}u_1,..., e^{2\pi i \alpha_n}u_n\}$ with $\alpha_i\in (0,1/2)$.
 Then